WebOfTrustInfo/verifiable-news/sketchpad.md

 # Sketchpad

 ## Verifiable Text-based Claims
-Here is a sketch of a verifiable text-based claim:
+Here is a sketch of a text-based claim:
 ```json
 {
   "claim": {